Skip to content

 Hacking a VPN server is practically impossible, so hackers may try spyware, cookies, and other malicious software and wait (and hope) for a VPN’s connection to drop.
 Then, they may try to mount an attack on your computer, phone, or network.

-That’s why a reliable kill switch for your VPN is rather important.
+That’s why a reliable kill switch for your VPN is so important.

 Related Articles